micmejia/bible-dump/NKJV/Mark/Mark 10.md

 Then Jesus looked around and said to His disciples, "How hard it is for those who have riches to enter the kingdom of God!"

 ###### 24
 And the disciples were astonished at His words.
-But Jesus answered again and said to them, "Children, how hard it is [^b]for those who trust in riches to enter the kingdom of God!
+But Jesus answered again and said to them, "Children, how hard it is for those who trust in riches to enter the kingdom of God!

 ###### 25
 It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."